 Undoubtedly, stitching can be considered a crucial part of a baseball, because it not only helps the ball to soar into the sky by adjusting its trajectory but also allows the batter to view the ball more clearly, hence contributing to a more appealing baseball game.

 You are all curious about how many stitches a baseball has?
 I will answer right away.
-A baseball has a total of 108 double stitches, equivalent to 216 individual stitches.
+It has a total of 108 double stitches, equivalent to 216 individual stitches.
 Typically, the stitches are hand-made with a standard 88-inch waxed thread, and the first and the last stitch are commonly invisible.

 Stitching the Baseball Together

 There are three significant parts of a baseball: the core of the cushioned pill, the midsection of wool and poly/cotton windings, and the cowhide exterior.

 The pill has a sphere’s diameter of about 13/16 inches (2.06 centimeters).
 The material is often a composition of cork and rubber.
 There are, in fact, two layers of rubber in which the sphere is encased.
 The inner layer of the ball consists of two black rubber shells, while the outer layer is the red rubber.

 The cowhide covering that makes up the baseball surface is divided into two figure-8 patterns, each of which covers half of the baseball.
 These pieces are not stapled permanently to the surface of the ball.
 Hand-stitching is much more preferred over automatic sewing by machines because hand-stitching can ensure the ball’s evenness.
 The cowhide needs dipping in a solution for a smooth stitching process.